 Astec LifeSciences Limited (Holding Company) is, inter alia, engaged in the business of manufacturing of Agrochemicals.
-The shareholding of Astec LifeSciences Limited in your Company as on 31st March, 2019 was 65.63% [i.e., 39,380 (Thirty Nine Thousand Three Hundred Eighty) Equity Shares of Face Value of Rs.100/- (Rupees One Hundred Only) each] of the Paid-up Equity Share Capital of the Company.
+The shareholding of Astec LifeSciences Limited in your Company as on 31st March, 2021 was 65.63% [i.e., 39,380 (Thirty Nine Thousand Three Hundred Eighty) Equity Shares of Face Value of Rs.100/- (Rupees One Hundred Only) each] of the Paid-up Equity Share Capital of the Company and there was no change in this position during the Financial Year 2020-21.